American foulbrood infected brood with sunken perforated cappings

 AFB affects developing brood after the cells have been capped.
 Infected larvae die inside the sealed cell, break down into a sticky brown mass and eventually dry into hard infectious scales that can remain dangerous for many years.
 Because the spores survive for such a long time, outbreaks can spread through contaminated equipment, honey, robbing behaviour and beekeeper handling.

-This guide explains the main signs of AFB, how the ropiness test works, how the disease spreads, and when UK beekeepers should contact a bee inspector.
+This guide explains possible signs associated with AFB, how the ropiness test is commonly used, how the disease can spread, and when UK beekeepers should contact a bee inspector for official advice.

 Key signs of American foulbrood

-American foulbrood often shows first as an uneven or “pepper-potted” brood pattern, with healthy sealed brood mixed among empty cells and diseased brood.
+American foulbrood may show first as an uneven or “pepper-potted” brood pattern, with healthy sealed brood mixed among empty cells and diseased brood.
 The sealed cappings may look darker than normal, slightly sunken, greasy or perforated with small holes.

 As the disease progresses, infected larvae break down inside the sealed cells and turn brown.
 When tested carefully with a matchstick, the remains may stretch into a sticky thread, which is known as the ropiness test.

 Some colonies may also have a foul, unpleasant or sulphurous smell, but smell should never be relied on by itself.
-Some confirmed cases show little or no obvious odour, so the brood pattern, cappings and larval condition are more important signs to watch for.
+Some cases may show little or no obvious odour, so the brood pattern, cappings and larval condition are more useful signs to record and report.

 What does American foulbrood look like?

-American foulbrood most often shows in sealed brood rather than open larvae.
+American foulbrood is commonly associated with sealed brood rather than open larvae.
 The brood area may look uneven, patchy or “pepper-potted”, with normal capped cells mixed among empty cells, dead brood and suspicious-looking cappings.
 This uneven appearance is one of the main reasons a beekeeper may first suspect that something is wrong.

 The cappings over affected cells can appear darker than the surrounding brood, slightly sunken, greasy or damp-looking.
 Some may have small holes where adult bees have tried to uncap and remove dead brood.
 These perforated cappings are a serious warning sign, especially when they appear with dead sealed brood and a patchy brood pattern.